deltasig/sphinx/src/Dsp.Web/Documents/Updates.md

 - Caching for certain pages in attempt to reduce data usage and page load time.
   - **As a result, updates to sphinx, roster, and external pages will be delayed from 1 minute to an hour depending on the page.**
 - Chapter status box redesigned and made visible to all members on sphinx page.
-- New *Updates* page for public record of changes @ `deltasig.de/updates` (aka this one).
+- New *Updates* page for public record of changes @ `deltasig-de.org/updates` (aka this one).
 - Sphinx notifications were redesigned appearance-wise and moved above sober signups to be more prominent.
 - Laundry and sober schedules were moved out from under sphinx in URL because there was no meaningful reason for that.
-  - `deltasig.de/sphinx/home` -> `deltasig.de/sphinx`
+  - `deltasig-de.org/sphinx/home` -> `deltasig-de.org/sphinx`
-  - `deltasig.de/sphinx/laundry/schedule` -> `deltasig.de/laundry/schedule`
+  - `deltasig-de.org/sphinx/laundry/schedule` -> `deltasig-de.org/laundry/schedule`
-  - `deltasig.de/sphinx/sobers/sechedule` - > `deltasig.de/sobers/schedule`
+  - `deltasig-de.org/sphinx/sobers/schedule` - > `deltasig-de.org/sobers/schedule`
 - A lot of refactoring under the hood, such as making the sphinx feed use the API and `mustache.js` (this for me, not you).
-- Fixed display problems on sober types pages - been ignoring it for a while.
+- Fixed display problems on sober types pages.
-- Resolved mimtype browser warnings - also been there for a while.
+- Resolved MIME type browser warnings.
 - Removed BroQuest.

 ---